 - 11.1 Children can abuse other children.
 Staff must be aware that there is a distinction to be made between what constitutes normal developmental exploration and student-to-student / child-on-child abuse.
-Abuse includes but is not limited to: prejudice-based and discriminatory bullying and / or cyberbullying; violence; non consensual sexual activity, sexual touching, sexual violence and / or harassment; assault; initiation rituals; hazing14; upskirting15, cyberflashing, and consensual and coerced self-generated imagery; physical abuse (hitting, shaking, biting, hair pulling); physical harm; non-consensual sexual activity including forced stripping, touching or with a third party.
+Abuse includes but is not limited to: prejudice-based and discriminatory bullying and / or cyberbullying; violence; non consensual sexual activity, sexual touching, sexual violence and / or harassment; assault; initiation rituals; hazing; upskirting, cyberflashing, and consensual and coerced self-generated imagery; physical abuse (hitting, shaking, biting, hair pulling); physical harm; non-consensual sexual activity including forced stripping, touching or with a third party.
 It may also include online cyberbullying through threats and encouragement of physical abuse.
-Child-on-child abuse can take place in intimate personal relationships. - 11.2 Child-on-child abuse will never be dismissed simply as 'banter' or 'part of growing up'.
+Child-onchild abuse can take place in intimate personal relationships. - 11.2 Child-on-child abuse will never be dismissed simply as 'banter' or 'part of growing up'.
 It will not be tolerated.
 SEND and LGBTQ+ or those who are perceived as SEND or LGBTQ+ students may be particularly vulnerable.
 We also recognise the extra impact of bullying on boarders, because they do not have the temporary respite afforded to day pupils who can leave School to go home each day.
 If the action is considered to be bullying the School's Anti-Bullying Policy (see Promoting Good Behaviour Policy) will be evoked.
 The absence of reported cases of child-on-child abuse, does not necessarily mean that it is not happening.
 Given the unrestricted access to the internet afforded by mobile networks, such abuse can easily bypass and therefore not register on the School's filter systems.
 All staff should challenge abusive behaviour between children and should remain permanently vigilant.
-If you have any concerns at all please contact the DSL. - 11.3 Child-on-child abuse is often, but not always, gendered in nature (boys victimising girls) but it can be vice versa or non-gendered, thus all allegations or suspected child-on-child abuse should always be reported to the DSL/Dep DSL who will then follow MSP procedures.
-This includes abuse outside of School, inside of School and student-on-student abuse.
-The DSL may contact parents, as appropriate. - 11.4 Actual or suspected abuse will be referred to MSP by immediately informing the Contact Centre 0161-234-5001.
-If the case is more serious the police should be contacted first.
+If you have any concerns at all please contact the DSL.

-14 Any action intentionally causing embarrassment, harassment or ridicule, which risks emotional/physical harm.
+&lt;sup>14 Any action intentionally causing embarrassment, harassment or ridicule, which risks emotional/physical harm.

-15 The Voyeurism Act 2019 criminalised the taking of images under a person's clothing without their permission/knowledge, with the intention of viewing their genitals or buttocks either for personal gratification or the humiliation, distress or alarm of the victim.
+&lt;sup>15 The Voyeurism Act 2019 criminalised the taking of images under a person's clothing without their permission/knowledge, with the intention of viewing their genitals or buttocks either for personal gratification or the humiliation, distress or alarm of the victim.